MJeremy2017/system-design/algorithm/trie/README.md

 - Find the prefix in the trie `O(p)`.
 - Find all valid child that is a word `O(c)` where `c` is the number of children.
 - Sort them by frequency `O(clogc)`.

+To reduce time complexity, we can cache the top-searched queries at every node `O(1)`.

+**Update Trie**

+- Option 1: Update the trie weekly.
+Once a new trie is created, the new trie replaces the old one.
+- Option 2: Update individual trie node directly.
+One a child node has updated its count, all its ancestors need to be updated as well.